-- (a) Casual Professional staff are paid for a minimum of three consecutive hours for each attendance.
-In instances where an individual's primary occupation is elsewhere or with the University or the person is a University student, including Library Shelvers, they will be paid for a minimum of one hour for each attendance.
+(a) Casual Professional Staff professional staff are paid for a minimum of three consecutive hours for each attendance.
+In instances where an individual's primary occupation is elsewhere or with the University or the person is a University student, including library shelvers, they will be paid for a minimum of one hour for each attendance.
 Exam invigilators will be paid a minimum of two hours for a one hour exam.
-In order to meet personal circumstances, a casual staff member can request a minimum engagement of less than three hours where this is suitable to the staff member and the University. - (b) Should a casual Professional staff member be engaged on a regular and systematic basis in the same or similar position and same classification either for 12 months at 50% of ordinary working hours, or for at least 24 months the casual can apply in writing for conversion.
+In order to meet personal circumstances, a casual staff member can request a minimum engagement of less than three hours where this is suitable to the staff member and the University.

+(b) Should a casual Professional Staff member be engaged on a regular and systematic basis in the same or similar position and same classification either for 12 months at 50% of ordinary working hours, or for at least 24 months the casual can apply in writing for conversion.
 The University will not unreasonably refuse an application for conversion to a fractional or full-time appointment.
 However, the University may refuse an application on reasonable grounds, which includes, but is not limited to: that the casual staff member was recently a student, a genuine retiree, is employed elsewhere in the University, does not meet minimum requirements for the position, work will cease to be required or will be performed by non-casual staff within 26 weeks of a conversion application, the staff member does not meet the essential requirements of the position or the work is ad hoc, intermittent, unpredictable or involves hours that are irregular.
-If the University refuses the application, it must provide written reasons for the decision. - (c) Staff converted will not have their casual service count as service for calculating any other entitlements except long service leave and parental leave.
+If the University refuses the application, it must provide written reasons for the decision.

+(c) Staff who are converted from a casual appointment to a fixed-term or ongoing appointment will not have their casual service count as service for calculating any other entitlements except long service leave and parental leave.